Hpauric/hpauric.github.io/about.md

 I’m interested in learning, teaching, design, visualization, art, and culture.

-I work as the Assitive Technology Officer in UCD, where I promote the use of technology tools to improve students academic performance.

 I studied Electronic Engineering at DCU (B.Eng 2007).

 I live in Dublin, Ireland.